 Dec 7th 2020 | 2 Min Read

 If you’re at least somewhat familiar with front-end development, you’ve probably heard about React and Vue.

-React and Vue are very similar in several aspects, both use a virtual DOM and both of them are view libraries.
+React and Vue are very similar in several aspects.
+Both use a virtual DOM, and both view libraries.
 Both Vue and React are solutions to the same problem as reactive HTML rendering tools.

-Another difference is that how both React and Vue manage state, State management is essential for React apps.
-In React there are a number of frameworks like Redux that can help you how to manage your states.
+Another difference is how React and Vue manage state, and State management is essential for React apps.
+In React, there are many frameworks like Redux that can help you manage your states.

-In Vue, there’s no need for a local state as you can modify data using the data property of a Vue object.
+In Vue, there’s no need for a local state as you can modify data using a Vue object's data property.
 For larger apps, Vue offers Vuex as a state management library.

-Vue does not have an alternative to React Native, So the developer of Vue cannot use their knowledge of Vue to make mobile apps.
+Vue does not have an alternative to React Native, so Vue's developer cannot use their knowledge of Vue to make mobile apps.

 One another benefit of React is that the majority of components I write are essentially functions that receive props and return a view.

-So, due to all those reasons I preferred React over Vue.
+So, due to all those reasons, I preferred to React over Vue.